Compare & Save on Your Party Wall Surveyor

 A Party Wall Agreement is a legally binding document which is drawn up by a surveyor.
 This is also known as a Party Wall Award and is a crucial part of the dispute resolution process.
 If you want to carry out any work which is notifiable under the Party Wall Act then you may need one of these.

 The agreement will detail the costs involved, including surveying costs.
 It will also note who is responsible for paying.
-The Agreement can be disputed by an adjoining owner but this must be done in county court.
+The Agreement can be appealed by an adjoining owner but this must be done in a County Court within 14 days of it being served.

 Do I Need a Party Wall Surveyor?

-If a neighbour has disputed or ignored your Party Wall notice, you can hire a surveyor.
+If a neighbour has disputed or ignored your Party Wall notice, you must appoint a surveyor.
 They can inspect the Party Wall in question and review the intended work.
 They can then draw up a Party Wall Agreement.
 You can also instruct the surveyor to provide the initial Party Wall notice.

 If you can come to an agreement with your neighbour in the early stages of the process, you may not need a surveyor.
 This can save you both time and money.
 However, a surveyor can help settle Party Wall disputes, ensuring the situation does not escalate.